Optimize your defeasance

 Independent advisory and transparency

-- We represent the borrower’s interest in every transaction.
+- We represent the borrower's best interests in every transaction.

 - Chatham partners with clients and educates on the defeasance process, providing accurate estimates of defeasance costs and residual value from start to finish.